oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 ADS Python SDK
 ==============

-The following sections provide sample code to define, create and run a pipeline, and watch the pipeline run status.
+The following sections provide sample code to define, create, and run a pipeline, including a visualization to track the pipeline run status.

 The following example shows creating and runnning a pipeline with multiple steps.
-The steps, ``step_1`` and ``step_2`` run in parallel and
+The steps ``step_1`` and ``step_2`` run in parallel and
 ``step_3`` runs after ``step_1`` and ``step_2`` are complete.

 .. figure:: figures/quick_start_example.png